LLMs + Persona-Plug = Personalized LLMs: Methodology

 \subsection{\ours{} for LLM Personalization}

-Once the personal embedding $\bP^u$ is obtained, it is incorporated into the input to guide a fixed LLM in generating personalized outputs.
+Once the personal embedding $\bP^u$ is obtained, it is attached to the input to guide a fixed LLM in generating personalized outputs.
 Specifically, given the user's current input $x^u$ and previously generated personalized content $y^{u}_{<i}$, the next token prediction loss is defined as:

 where $\textrm{Emb}_{\textrm{LLM}}(\cdot)$ denotes the LLM's embedding layer, $p_{\textrm{LLM}}$ is the predicted token distributions.
 Note that in addition to incorporating a personal embedding, we introduce a trainable instruction embedding $\bI$ into the input.
 This is inspired by several recent studies on instruction tuning~\cite{instruction_1,bge_1}, which have shown that including an instruction embedding helps the LLM better understand and perform the task.
-Particularly, the LLM used in the \ours{} model is fixed and only the instruction embedding $\bI$, the input encoder ${\textrm{Enc}^\textrm{input}}(\cdot)$, and the projector $\textrm{Proj}(\cdot)$ (2-layer MLP) are tuned, which is efficient for application.
+Particularly, the LLM used in the \ours{} model is fixed and only the instruction embedding $\bI$, the input encoder ${\textrm{Enc}^\textrm{input}}(\cdot)$, and the projector $\textrm{Proj}(\cdot)$ are tuned, which is efficient for application.